Academic Master

 Education

-Learning is a behavior change that takes place as an outcome of the experience.
-Learning entail; knowledge absorption, procession, and retention.
-Learning can take place through association, consequences and, observation.
-Some of the theories put forward by the educational psychologist to explain how one acquires and organize the knowledge and skills include; There are many types of learning, some major learning types are discussed below,
+Learning is a behavior change that occurs as an outcome of the experience.
+Learning entails knowledge absorption, procession, and retention.
+Learning can take place through association, consequences, and, observation.
+Some of the theories put forward by the educational psychologist to explain how one acquires and organizes knowledge and skills include the following: There are many types of learning, some major learning types are discussed below,

 Classical Conditioning Learning

-A theory by psychologist Ivan Pavlov which defines classical conditioning as a mode of learning that involves modification of automatic behaviors to acquire new information through association process (Brain, 2015).
-For instance, a dog that salivates upon sight of food and its trainer who brings it food.
+A theory by psychologist Ivan Pavlov defines classical conditioning as a mode of learning that involves modifying automatic behaviors to acquire new information through an association process (Brain, 2015).
+For instance, a dog salivates upon sight of food and its trainer who brings it food.
 Here, food (unconditioned stimulus) evokes salivation (unconditioned response).
 The dog associates the trainer (conditioned stimulus) with food after a certain period, and finally, the trainer can evoke the dog’s response (salivation).
 The response then becomes a conditioned response because it is conditioned to the new stimulus (Brain, 2015).

 Operant Conditioning Learning

-This theory was coined by psychologist B.F.
-Skinner who described it as a learning method that that happens through consequences for behavior; thus, rewards or punishments.
-For instance, a laboratory rat that presses a green button and red button and in turn, it receives food pellet and an electric shock respectively.
+Psychologist B.F. coined this theory.
+Skinner described it as a learning method that happens through consequences for behavior, such as rewards or punishments.
+For instance, a laboratory rat presses a green button and a red button and in turn, it receives a food pellet and an electric shock respectively.
 This implies that the green button rewards, unlike the red button that punishes.

 The key constitutes of operant conditioning are: